encarnacao/encarnacao/README.md

 # Hello, there!
 I'm Caio 👋

-  Currently studying physics at **Federal University of Rio de Janeiro** (**UFRJ**), and looking foward to become a Fullstack Developer through Driven Education's course, a nine-month bootcamp in which we develop several projects, all present here in this GitHub page.
+  Currently studying physics at **Federal University of Rio de Janeiro** (**UFRJ**), and looking foward to become a Fullstack Developer through **Driven Education**'s course, a nine-month bootcamp in which we develop several projects, all present here in this GitHub page.

   I love solving problems, physics and math!
 Also very interested in `Data Science`, but still have a lot to learn.
 Technology is also a big passion, obviously.